damontallen/Construction-Lectures-Fall-2014/README.md

 me a line.
 I don't get enough traffic that github tracks it and I would like to just get to know who reads this aside from my students.

+The addition of this license information was inspired by the SciPy lecture ["Evidence Based Teaching What We Know and How to Use I EuroSciPy 2015 by Greg Wilson "](https://www.youtube.com/watch?v=kmVKGxPlTvc&index=33&list=WL).

 ####Static Notebooks

 Week 0